Insoft-UK/PrizmSDK/README.md

 ## Making changes and rebuilding

-Every time you run `make.sh` as above, the system will rebuild the g3a file if there have been any changes to the sources.
+Every time you run `make` as above, the system will rebuild the g3a file if there have been any changes to the sources.
 It's possible that won't always work as you expect, so you can also run `.\make clean` to erase the output files from the compilation process and ensure you're building a totally fresh version.